 Since its inception in 1999, the CVS Health Charity Classic has provided support to hundreds of nonprofit organizations throughout Southern New England.
-Each year, approximately 20 partner charities recruit and train volunteers for specific tasks at the Charity Classic, such as admissions, hospitality, standard bearers, parking, etc. These organizations play a vital role in recruiting and retaining the more than 1,000 volunteers needed each year to ensure a successful tournament experience for players and patrons alike.
+Each year, approximately 23 partner charities recruit and train volunteers for specific tasks at the Charity Classic, such as admissions, hospitality, standard bearers, parking, etc. These organizations play a vital role in recruiting and retaining nearly 1,000 volunteers needed each year to ensure a successful tournament experience for players and patrons alike.

 If you have a program that is providing critical support to those in need, you may send a one-page letter to:

 Event Manager, CVS Health Charity Classic, 1 CVS Drive, Woonsocket, RI 02895 or via email to email@example.com

 New requests will be considered each year.
 If selected, all potential beneficiaries are required to fill out a Grant Application and will be required to submit their determination letter from the IRS, stating their 501(c)(3) status, as well as their last filed 990 form.

 The CVS Health Charity Classic, Inc. is a tax-exempt public charitable organization, as determined by the IRS.
 Our federal Tax ID number is 05-0508742.
 The CVS Health Charity Classic was established to raise money via a world-class golf venue for the support of other non-profit agencies throughout New England.
 Companies who sponsor the CVS Health Charity Classic may receive a number of valuable marketing services and products as a result of their sponsorship, thus only a portion of the total sponsorship cost may be a tax-deductible charitable donation.